 Estuarine embayments are confined areas of the Sound that have narrow inlets and significant freshwater inflow.
 They are generally shallower than the open Sound, and the restricted flow causes greater sedimentation.

-There areas are important nurseries for finfish and are concentration sites for wildlife.
+Their areas are important nurseries for finfish and are concentration sites for wildlife.
 The best bay scallop production occurs in estuarine embayments.

 Once an expansive salt marsh, the area now known as Manursing Lake was dredged and impounded in the 1920’s during the development of Playland Amusement Park.
 After being impounded the manually controlled tide gates allowed irregular flow.
 This lack of tidal flow in the system has led to problems with anoxia and hypoxia and greatly reduced fish access to the system.
 After the re-introducing tidal flow through the installation of the 2 self regulating tide gates, tidal wetland plantings were done along a portion of the shoreline.
 Spartina alterniflora and S. patens were planted in the newly tidal area and will serve as a seed source to expand the vegetation through other appropriate areas in the system.
 The shoreline was regraded to elevations that are suitable to supporting salt marsh plantings and at a grade to allow a limited amount salt marsh migration in the face of sea level rise in a portion of the planting area.
-However much of the surround land is forested and may allow migration, at least in the area of the nature preserve.
+However much of the surrounding land is forested and may allow migration, at least in the area of the nature preserve.
 This project is located in a Long Island Sound Stewardship Initiative area.

 Coastal and island forests may be dominated by species such as maple, oak, cedar, pine, and beech.
 No virgin tracts of old growth forest remain around the Sound.